pndang/illuminating-cognizance/README.md

 # Illuminating Cognizance
 DSC 80 Project - A Comprehensive Look Into Major Power Outages in the U.S.

+My predictive analysis on this dataset can be found [here](https://pndang.com/illuminating-intelligence/).

 ## Introduction

 ### About the Data: